 Sew around the perimeter of the zipper tab using a zipper foot.

 If this is your first time sewing a zipper, don’t be afraid to sew right through it!

+This DIY packing cube is starting to come together!
 Next, lay the zipper on top of the sides.
 Both should form loops at this point.
 With right sides together, match the seam of the sides and center of the zipper tab at the top edge.

 Sew the top edge using the zipper foot as a guide.

 Move the zipper sliders past the presser foot as needed to sew as straight as possible.
 You may need to raise the presser foot to do so.